 - Create a productivity schedule

-Follow the steps (and sub-steps) in order.
+Follow the steps in order.
 They build on each other.
-Great care was taken in arranging them in such a way to minimize backtracking and disorganization.
+I’m a systems girl.
+I took great care in ordering the steps to minimize backtracking and disorganization.

 1. Choose a style that suits you

 Consider your temperament.
 This matters.
-There are many ways to run an online business.
-Different methods suit different personalities.
+How do you want to spend your days?
+Day-to-day life of online business owners varies drastically.
+Some work 40+ hours a week.
+Others (me) prefer something more minimal.
 Don’t follow someone else’s path blindly.
 Tailor yours to you.
-For a clear example of how I differ significantly from a fellow online entrepreneur, read the “Consider your style” section at the end of my Elite Blog Academy review post.
+For a clear example of how I differ significantly from a fellow online entrepreneur, read “Consider your style” at the end of my Elite Blog Academy review.

 What do you dislike about blogging, social media or the online world?
-Maybe you don’t like Facebook Groups, or Facebook in general.
-Maybe you don’t like writing.
-Or podcasts.
-Make a list of the things you avoid or have no interest in.
+Don’t like Facebook Groups?
+Facebook in general?
+Don’t like writing?
+Or podcasts?
+Make a list of the things you have no interest in or avoid completely.
 Now, going forward, don’t do them.
 Really.
-I’ve been at this a long time and I’m telling you, no matter what so-and-so guru says you “need” to do or you “should” do, you do not have to do those things.
+I’ve been at this a long time.
+I’m telling you, no matter what so-and-so guru says you “need” to do, you do not have to do those things.
 Figure out a different way.
-That’s what the most fulfilled online entrepreneurs do.
-If you can’t eliminate all the things you dislike, for those, delegate, automate or streamline.
+That’s what free and fulfilled online entrepreneurs do.
+For the things you can’t eliminate, delegate, automate or streamline.

 What are your bottlenecks?
 What are the things most likely to slow you down or hinder your progress?
 Get personal.
 Name them.
 Face them.
 Have a plan to tackle them.
 For example, do you get distracted by what everyone else is doing?
 Turn off social media.
 Do you procrastinate?
 Set deadlines for yourself.
 Do you waste time?
 Use a time tracker and get accountability.
 Discipline yourself to stay in your lane.